VL-ocean/lucky-paw/README.md

     - [MDN](https://developer.mozilla.org/en-US/) - The information about elements, values and attributes was used.
     - [Lake-dippers Readme](https://github.com/tmarkec/Lake-dippers)- The Readme file was used as an example for some sections and layout in my Readme file.
     - [Bark 'n bath Readme](https://github.com/vtoth13/bark-n-bath/blob/main/README.md) - The Readme file was used as an example for some sections and layout in my Readme file.
+    - [GitHub Docs](https://docs.github.com/en) - The information was used to create and upload 404 page.

   - ### Graphics
     - [ColorSpace](https://mycolor.space/) - This tool was used to find the most suitable colors for the design.